h365chen/socassess/docs/src/basic_use_of_socassess.md

 socassess feedback --artifacts=artifacts ...
 ```

-In socassess, the provided maps does not access the pytest results directly.
+In socassess, the provided maps do not access the pytest results directly.
 The
 pytest results are saved into a file called `report.xml` under the specified
 artifacts path.
 Therefore in my case, it will be `artifacts/report.xml`.

 The first reason is sometimes I would like to access the intermediate result for
 further inspection.
 The second reason is certain platforms such as GitLab accept
-XML file for displaying test results.
+XML files for displaying test results.
 The third reason is that I don't have to
 rerun pytest when I just want to tweak my feedback messages; this is very useful
 when a certain test takes a long time and meanwhile you are sure that the result
 of it will not change.